gyll/xfce-evolution/README.md

 -------
 Based on Ambiance gtk2, Adwaita gtk3, and Greybird xfwm4.

-Developed and tested on Xubuntu 17.04.
+Developed and tested on Xubuntu 17.04, 18.04 LTS

 Maintained at http://xfce-evolution.sourceforge.net